CivicActions/civicactions.com/src/content/team-members/kristian-ducharme.md

 He often serves as technical lead on agile Drupal projects providing custom module development, large-scale migrations, project planning, and automated testing -- but also applies his extremely diverse skillset to help with DevOps support, front-end design, database modeling, mobile development, and more.
 He’s a certified Acquia Drupal 8 Back End Specialist and Developer and contributes actively to the Drupal community.

-Kristian has a BS in Computer Engineering from Cal Poly State University.
+Kristian has a B.S. in Computer Engineering from Cal Poly State University.
 He has a collection of over 15 vintage keyboards, has been a creator of guitar stomp pedals, and has co-written songs with Jon Anderson of YES.

 ### Things Kristian Has Been Doing
 * Bridging the knowledge gap between [citizens and lawmakers](https://civicactions.com/case-study/digital-democracy)